foresterre/rust-releases/README.md

 Since support for the beta and nightly channels is work-in-progress, I would advise to use the `RustChangelog` data source as it's a small download, immediately up-to-date on release and fast to parse.
 It only supports stable channel releases.

-The `DistIndex`data source can be useful when eventually support for the beta and nightly channel is completed.
-For now, this source also has not integration for fetching the resource files.
-One way to obtain the input file for this data source is by using the `aws` CLI:
-`aws --no-sign-request s3 ls static-rust-lang-org/dist/ > dist.txt`<sup>(<a href="https://github.com/rust-lang/rust/issues/56971#issuecomment-527199391">source</a>)</sup> this input resource by using the aws.
+Alternatively, the `RustDist` or `DistIndex` data sources can be useful, especially when support for the beta and nightly channel are added.
+They both get their input data from the Rust AWS S3 distribution bucket.
+When using `RustDist`, the input data can be obtained with the `FetchResources` trait implementation.
+For `DistIndex`, you have to obtain the input data yourself (by running the `aws` cli with the following options `aws --no-sign-request s3 ls static-rust-lang-org/dist/ > dist.txt`<sup>(<a href="https://github.com/rust-lang/rust/issues/56971#issuecomment-527199391">source</a>)</sup>).

-The `ChannelManifests` source is the most complete, and we can most easily extend information about releases beyond the version for this source.
-Once downloaded once, it's quite fast since each release manifest is cached as a separate file.
+The `ChannelManifests` source has the most potential, as the input data is the most complete.
+We can most easily extend information about releases beyond the version for this source.
+Once downloaded, it's quite fast since each release manifest is cached as a separate file.
 However, the initial download is quite large and frankly, because of rate limiting, also quite slow.
 In addition, the resource is approximately one-week out of date since the root manifest is only updated one week after a release <sup>(<a href="https://github.com/rust-lang/rust/issues/56971#issuecomment-527199391">source</a>)</sup>.

-## Technical options (eventually)

-* Bring your own download tool (planned, will be a cfg option in the future)
-* Optionally, use built in download tool
+_NB: The input data has not been updated since 2020-02-23_<sup>(<a href="https://github.com/foresterre/rust-releases/issues/9">#9</a>)</sup>.

 ## Applications